 It Won’t Be Perfect

 Realize that no matter where you decide to celebrate the holidays, some of your family members won’t be happy.
 Your mom may be upset that you won’t be at her house for Thanksgiving.
-Or maybe your mother-in-law isn’t exactly thrilled about you and your spouse’s decision to spend Kwanzaa with your parents.
+Maybe your mother-in-law isn’t exactly thrilled about you and your spouse’s decision to spend Kwanzaa with your parents.
 No situation is ever perfect, but everyone needs to focus on being flexible as you and your spouse split the holidays between both sides of the family.

 Host the Party